Rishav-Kundu/Bizzare-Byte/README.md

 http://localhost:3000

 ## 🎓 Academic Note
-This repository demonstrates the evolution...
+This repository demonstrates a website for event management in accordance to St. Thomas College of Engineering and Technology

+## 👤 Authors
+Rishav Kundu
 Sania Mandal
 Sangni Singh
 Dev Shah